• Features

 Woodspring by Elizabeth Buchan is published on 2 April.
 Since the house was built in 1810, the Danes have always lived at Woodspring.
 It has given them shelter, solace and joy.
 War brings change, and the next three generations of the family will lead very different lives.
 Peace is shattered, pain is unavoidable, loves are found and lost, but Woodspring is constant, and will always draw them back.
 We’ll have a feature linked to this book nearer the time.

 Out on the same day is Elizabeth and Marilyn by Julie Owen Moylan.
 London, October, 1956.
-Elizabeth II and Marilyn Monroe at a film premiere.
+Elizabeth II and Marilyn Monroe are at a film premiere.
 As the two most famous women in the world meet, they seem worlds apart.
 Yet both are fighting to keep the men they love, while trying to do their work in a man’s world.
 And they have spent the summer of 1956 battling secret demons the public could never imagine.
-Julie’s writing is a feature about the ideas behind her book.
+Read Julie’s feature about writing fiction based on facts, which was inspired by her experience with this book.

 The paperback edition of Dangerous by Essie Fox is also out on the 9th.
 Lord Byron’s in demand in Venice.
 But when women are found dead, their throats wounded, and a novel called The Vampyre is published under his name, rumours begin to spread.
 To save his life and those of the people he loves, Byron must discover who is behind these crimes, while the scandals of his own infamous past return to haunt him… Read Essie’s Historia feature about the true story behind her Gothic chiller.

-Resistance: The Corps Franc Pommiès: From Bayonne to Berlin by Paul StJohn Mackintosh is published on 15 April.
+Resistance: The Corps Franc Pommiès: From Bayonne to Berlin by Paul StJohn Mackintosh hits the shelves on 15 April.
 It’s the first book in the English language to record the heroic deeds of the French Resistance unit formed in November, 1942, in south-western France which became a regular army unit, taking part in the defence of France and entering Germany as the first French regiment to occupy Berlin.

 The paperback edition of Matthew Harffy‘s Dominion of Dust is out on 17 April.
 Warrior-monk Hunlaf and his crew set out in 797 to acquire an important Christian relic before it falls into the hands of the Byzantines.
 Betrayed, they turn instead for Jerusalem.
 Can they secure a holy treasure, outwit the agents of Byzantium, and avoid a grisly death at the hands of the local rulers in a deadly race against time?